HKUST-KnowComp/SLT/README.md

 ![Model demonstration](./model_figure.png)

 ## Weight downloading
 To download our model weights and tokenizer, please download it from [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/bxuan_connect_ust_hk/EkcGHlIfS5hLvkIW1JgA_QsB542tOQxIHVppw_tXamN4IA?e=3ohsw6).
-If you want to download the training data, please refer to official websit of WMT-SLT23 and apply for the license.
+If you want to download the training data, please refer to official website of WMT-SLT23 and apply for the license.

 ## Required Packages
 Required packages are listed in `requirements.txt`.
 Install them by running: